An Introduction to Court Ordered Counselling and Programs

 What is family counselling?

-The Family Law Act defines family counselling in section 10B as being the process through which a family counsellor helps parties to address interpersonal issues relating to marriage, as well as assisting children who have been affected or are likely to be affected by the separation or divorce of their parents.
+The Family Law Act section 10B defines family counselling as the process where a family counsellor helps parties to address issues between them that relate to marriage, as well as helping children who have been affected or are likely to be affected by the separation or divorce of their parents.

 Can a judge order program participation?